Extended-Thunder/send-later/index.md

 these numerical identifiers are what gets put into the hidden settings in the draft message.
-You can see these identifiers by looking in your `prefs.js` file (`Help > Troubleshooting Information`, click on the button to open your profile directory, and load the file "`prefs.js`" in that directory into a text editor) for lines containing "`mail.identity.id`" and "`mail.account.account`".
+You can see these identifiers by looking in your `prefs.js` file (`Help > Troubleshooting Information`, click on the button to open your profile directory, and load the file `prefs.js` in that directory into a text editor) for lines containing `mail.identity.id` and `mail.account.account`.

 When you only use Thunderbird on one machine, you never have to worry about what those hidden identifiers are.
 However, when you try to share accounts between multiple Thunderbird installations, and you have more than one account and/or identity configured, then you will run into problems if the identifiers for the accounts and identifiers are different.
 In particular, if you configure things as described above to schedule messages from one computer and send them from another, and the